justinpham2/DATA-3402-Final/README.md

 * This section could contain a short paragraph which include the following:
   * **Definition of the tasks / challenge**  Task: The task, as defined by the Kaggle challenge is to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.
-  * **Your approach** Approach: The approach in this repository formulates the problem as logistic regression task, using deep recurrent neural networks as the model with the full time series of features as input.
+  * **Your approach** Approach: The approach in this repository formulates the problem as logistic regression task, using deep recurrent neural networks as the model.
   * **Summary of the performance achieved** Ex: Training did not work.

 ## Summary of Workdone